siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 recognition is always the meeting of world and recognizer, never the unilateral printing of one into the other.

+This also means that the same input does not produce the same encoding by default, even in the same self.
+A repeated argument may be taken up one day and wash out the next.
+A melody once remembered may later fail to return.
+A warning once ignored may suddenly become gripping.
+What changed is not only the input, but the state of the loop meeting it.
+Encoding is therefore historical: the recognizer carries its prior reorganizations into every new encounter.

 ## Good Encoding Is Measured by Future Use